Executive Director, Australian Plant Phenomics Facility

 - Demonstrated ability to attract co-investment and to drive and meet growth targets.

-- Significant commercial experience, well-developed business acumen and evidence of success in influencing policy development and decision-making.
+- Well-developed business acumen and ability to influence policy development and decision-making.

-- Extensive understanding of Australian plant and agricultural science and related industry
+- An understanding of, or demonstrated capacity to quickly develop an understanding of, Australian plant and agricultural science and related industry.

 The University of Adelaide is an Equal Employment Opportunity employer.
 Women, Aboriginal and Torres Strait Islander people who meet the requirements of this position are strongly encouraged to apply.